The Ducky Boys

 The Ducky Boys are a street punk band from Boston.
 Since forming in 1995 in the Charlestown neighborhood of Boston, the band has released six full-length albums and over 80 songs.
 The band's name is derived from the name of an Irish street gang in the 1979 movie, The Wanderers.

-For the past ten years, the band has been composed of frontman Mark Lind (bass guitar and vocals), Jason Messina drums and guitarist Douglas Sullivan.
+Since 2004, the band has been composed of frontman Mark Lind (bass guitar and vocals), drummer Jason Messina, and guitarist Douglas Sullivan.
 The Ducky Boys have released five studio albums (the last three from this current line-up) along with several 7-inch records and appearances on compilations.
 Rich Crimlisk joined the band in 2012 and played on the Chemicals EP as well as the sixth studio album.

-Over the last ten years, the band's sound has evolved from quick punk riffs to more stripped down rock music and a developing message of social consciousness.
+Over the last ten years, the band's sound has evolved from quick punk riffs to more stripped-down rock music and a developing message of social consciousness.
 However, the band's influences, which include Rancid, The Replacements, The Clash, Bruce Springsteen, and dozens of other punk and rock n' roll bands, still remains a major element in the band's sound.

-This band should not be confused with another punk band by the similar name, Ducky Boys, from Brooklyn, New York, formed in the early 1980s, and featured on the 2006 Staring Down the Barrel compilation, which has over a dozen tracks by very obscure, unknown punk bands from 1979 to 1983.
+This band should not be confused with another punk band by a similar name, Ducky Boys, from Brooklyn, New York, formed in the early 1980s, and featured on the 2006 Staring Down the Barrel compilation, which has over a dozen tracks by very obscure, unknown punk bands from 1979 to 1983.

 History

 Formation and early years

-The band was formed in 1995 by Lind (age 18), Messina (age 19) and former guitarist Mike Marsden (age 17).
+The band was formed in 1995 by Mark Lind (age 18), Jason Messina (age 19) and former guitarist Mike Marsden (age 17).
 The band's first two songs were "White Slum" and "Pride".
-The band soon recorded their first official release in a 7-inch split with Dropkick Murphys and, within a year, was picked up by GMM records.
+The band soon recorded their first official release in a 7-inch split with Dropkick Murphys and, within a year, was picked up by GMM Records.

 The band's first album, No Gettin' Out, was recorded at Salad Days Studio in Boston and was released in May 1997.
-With the song "I'll Rise Up", the album has 15 tracks that totaled a length of almost 39 minutes.
+With the song "I'll Rise Up", the album has 15 tracks that total a length of almost 39 minutes.

+John O'Neill of The Worcester Phoenix called it "an effective, straightforward affair that showed a young band with promise but ultimately suffered from redundant production."